johneckberg/notes/networking/csc_3511/week_12_notes.md

 ### DNSSEC

+* DNSSEC creates a secure domain name system by adding cryptographic signatures to existing DNS records.
+These digital signatures are stored in DNS name servers alongside common record types like A, AAAA, MX, CNAME, etc. By checking its associated signature, you can verify that a requested DNS record comes from its authoritative name server and wasn’t altered en-route, opposed to a fake record injected in a man-in-the-middle attack.

+* To facilitate signature validation, DNSSEC adds a few new DNS record types:

+    * RRSIG - Contains a cryptographic signature (private keys)
+    * DNSKEY - Contains a public signing key
+    * DS - Contains the hash of a DNSKEY record
+    * NSEC and NSEC3 - For explicit denial-of-existence of a DNS record
+    * CDNSKEY and CDS - For a child zone requesting updates to DS record(s) in the parent zone.

 As always, we have a trade-off between security and speed; we assume a lot (all?) of the higher level dns servers we delegate to are not compromised

 #### Securing DNS Lookups: What do we Really Need